Due Diligence

 Example -- one-time revenue:

 An IT services company shows $3.2M in trailing twelve-month revenue.
-However, $310,000 came from a one-time data center migration project tied to a client with no ongoing relationship, and there is no pipeline of similar projects.
+But $310,000 came from a one-time data center migration project for a client that has no further needs.

-The adjustment removes both the revenue and the associated costs.
+The adjustment removes the revenue and the associated costs.
 The net EBITDA impact is -$124,000.
+The business is still profitable -- just not as profitable as the top-line suggested.

 Customer concentration does not always result in a direct EBITDA adjustment, but it will appear as a risk factor in the report.
 In practice, a buyer might apply a lower multiple to a business where 35%+ of revenue comes from a single account -- which has the same effect on purchase price.